canonical/cos-registration-server/README.md

 ### Devices

-This application is describing the database as well as offering views for the user to visualize the list of devices and the specificities of one device.
+This application is describing the database as well as offering views for the user to visualize the list of devices and the specificities of each device.

 #### Device model
 The Device model represent a device stored in the database.
 It consists of:
 - UID: Unique ID per device.
-Typically, the name of the instance of the serial number.
+Typically, the name of the instance or the serial number.
 - Creation date: DateTime of the device creation in the server.
 - Address: IP address or hostname of the device.

 #### View: `devices/`

 It provides a simple list of all the registered devices.
-Every device listed provides a link to explore the specificities of a specific device.
+Every device listed provides a link to explore the specificities of each device.

 #### View: `devices/<str:uid>`